janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

  - Disk size: 30.
 The disk size in GB used for node VMs.
 Minimum is 30 GB.
 If unspecified, defaults to 100 GB.
 Cannot be updated.

  - The Google Cloud Platform Service Account to be used by the node VMs.
 If a service account is not specified, the "default" Compute Engine service account is used.
 Cannot be updated.

-It took me around 15min to create Composer 1 environment.
-If it fails, try different zone.
+Creating a Composer 1 environment typically takes around 15 minutes.
+If the creation process fails, you may want to consider trying a different zone.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/a9bb70e4-0cef-4290-ba6a-c81e587046f9)